-The sports community is mostly all organized by non for profits local sports clubs.
-The engagement of parents and volunteers is critical to help grow and sustain passion and long history of sports in Ottawa- as 73 per cent of all clubs have no staff – they are entirely volunteer-driven.
+The community is mostly organized by non profits local sports clubs.
+The engagement of parents and volunteers is critical to help grow and sustain passion and long history of sports in Ottawa.
+Seventy-three per cent of all clubs have no staff – they are entirely volunteer-driven.

-Ottawa is very fortunate to continue to count on a growing number of professional sports organizations, including the Ottawa Senators, the OSEG partners (Redblacks and 67’s), the BlackJack, Aces, Atlético and Titan Baseball, to name a few the key ones.
+Ottawa is fortunate to continue to count on a growing number of professional sports organizations, including the Ottawa Senators, the OSEG partners (Redblacks and 67’s), the BlackJacks, Aces, Atlético and Titan Baseball, to name a few.

-On the amateur level, many of the local clubs are connected with the USport environment through the UOttawa Geegees, Carleton Ravens, Algonquin Thunder and Les Coyotes du Collège La Cité.
-The College and University environment is a crucial window to allow amateur levels athletes to continue to learn, compete, and grow in their sport locally.
+On the amateur level, many of the local clubs are connected with the USport environment through the UOttawa Gee-Gees, Carleton Ravens, Algonquin Thunder and Les Coyotes du Collège La Cité.
+The College and University environment is a crucial window to allow amateur level athletes to continue to learn, compete, and grow in their sport locally.

-In 2021, Ottawa will be fortunate to support TEAM CANADA by sending local athletes to the Tokyo Olympic and Paralympic Games.
-In total, 23 participants athletes came from Ottawa, which includes Vanessa Gilles who plays on the National Women’s Soccer team who won gold in Tokyo 2020.
+In 2021, Ottawa was fortunate to support TEAM CANADA by sending local athletes to the Tokyo Olympic and Paralympic Games.
+In total, 23 Team Canada athletes came from Ottawa, including Tokyo 2020 gold medal winning National Women’s Soccer team member Vanessa Gilles

 2020 and 2021 Risks:

 Over the last 10 years the sports community’s engagement has grown and thrived.
 The pandemic created a cry for local sports organizations to work together to strengthen the sector.
 The engagement and dedication of leaders from each sport allowed the development of many resources.
-The focus was on safe return to play.
-Focus was placed on support for administrators, coaches, parents, and athletes.
+The focus was on safe return to play and support for administrators, coaches, parents, and athletes.
 Under the stewardship of the Ottawa Sport Council, the Ottawa Return to Play Roadmap was developed by 70 local sports organizations and the City of Ottawa to promote and enable the resumption of sport in our community.
-Based on guidelines from public health officials at the community, provincial and federal levels, the Roadmap provides a selection of practical tools and resources to ensure that sport rolls out consistently and carefully, based on the best available information.
+Based on guidelines from Public Health officials at the community, provincial and federal levels, the Roadmap provides a selection of practical tools and resources to ensure that sport rolls out consistently and carefully, based on the best available information.

 One of the highlights of the summer of 2021 was the return to play for many sports, including for athletes who run, cycle, play pickleball, tennis, golf, and soccer.
 The recent hosting of the 2021 Canoe Kayak Canada Sprint National Championships at the Rideau Canoe Club is a successful example of a safe and competitive hosting environment for the City, Ottawa Tourism and local clubs.

 Additionally, this fall’s return to a varsity sports season is a glimpse into the new normal of living with COVID.
-Universities took on a leadership role to ensure all student-athletes and sports teams are fully vaccinated to train and compete.
-As College and University sport is generally integrated with local sports clubs, their kick starts to a season, specifically the soccer teams, rugby – to name a few, show hope for everyone.
+Universities took on a leadership role to ensure all student-athletes and sports teams are fully vaccinated in order to train and compete.
+As College and University sport is generally integrated with local sports clubs, their kick starts to a season, specifically soccer and rugby, show hope for everyone.

-As part of the City’s Recreation Masterplan review, the sports community, individuals, athletes, and coaches from various sports have been engaged throughout the process to advocate for their needs and identify/recognize gaps in facilities in Ottawa.
-Each sport has its perspective, and as sports is constantly evolving to reflect Ottawa’s demographics, we see new emerging marks locally, like cricket, pickleball and others.
-We are delighted to see the RA Centre offer facilities for this newer and popular sports.
+As part of the City’s Recreation Master Plan review, the sports community, individuals, athletes, and coaches from various sports have been engaged throughout the process to advocate for their needs and identify/recognize gaps in facilities in Ottawa.
+Each sport has its perspective, and as sport is constantly evolving to reflect Ottawa’s demographics, we see new emerging types, such as cricket, pickleball and others.
+We are delighted to see the RA Centre offer facilities for thesenewer and popular sports.
 As a City, all facility needs must be captured, understood and planned for.
 Equity of access is essential.
 To allow for most sports to grow, we must prioritize investments in four fields of play that will enable most sports to thrive: fields, gymnasium, pools, and arenas.